A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Identifying the anomaly form factor for the massive correlator

 This defines the function that we are going to investigate in our spectral analysis.
-Notice that the functions $H_i$ $(i=1,\dots,6 )$ are rational functions of the external invariants and of the mass $m$, while the remaining functions $\bar B_0$ and $C_0$ are characterised by the presence of branch cuts.
-The first $1/q^2$ contribution has a residue given by the QCD $\beta$ function $\sim 11C_A - 2 n_f$.
+Notice that the the first $1/q^2$ contribution in \eqref{tjj} has a residue given by the QCD $\beta$ function up to a sign $\sim 1/3 (11C_A - 2 n_f)$.
 With the definition above, the trace sector can be expressed in terms of $\Phi_{TJJ}$ as

-where we have separated the contribution projecting on the anomaly term $F^2$ from the remaining terms that are part of th trace but not of the anomaly.
-We are going to show, after a detailed analysis of its spectral density, that the spectral density of such form factor is characterised by a sum rule for generic virtualities of the external gluons.
+where we have separated the contribution projecting onto the anomaly term $F^2$ from the remaining terms that are part of the trace but not of the anomaly.
+The remaining terms, not included in the definition of the form factor, are those proportional to the tensor structure $v^{\alpha b}$ and—in the last bracket of \eqref{last}—terms that vanish once contracted with the external polarizations of the gluons.
+We will show, through a detailed analysis of its spectral density, that the spectral density of this form factor is characterized by a sum rule valid for generic virtualities of the external gluons.\\ Notice that $\chi_g$ in \eqref{chig}, originating from the gluon sector, is a gauge-dependent contribution that must necessarily be included in the definition of the anomaly form factor when performing a dispersive analysis for off-shell gluons.